getty-zig/getty.so/pages/contributing/index.md

 - After pushing a new version of a PR, please add a comment about the new version.
 Notifications aren't sent for commits, so it's easy to miss updates without an explicit comment.

+## Workflow

+Getty uses the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model for its development.
+Essentially, what that means is:

+- The `main` branch is strictly for releases. **Do not work on or branch off of it.**

+- The `develop` branch is an integration branch for features and fixes. **Do not work on it.**

+- Features are developed on `feature/<name>` branches, which branch off of `develop`.

+- Fixes are developed on `fix/<name>` branches, which branch off of `develop`.